Low Back Pain

 The low back, or lumbar area, serves a number of important functions for the human body.
 These functions include structural support, movement, and protection of the abdominal organs.

 When we stand, the lower back is functioning to support the weight of the upper body.
-When we bend, extend, or rotate at the waist, the lower back is involved in the movement.
-Injury to the structures important for weight bearing, such as the bony spine, muscles, tendons, and ligaments, often is quite painful and limiting to mobility.
+When we bend, extend, or rotate the lower back is involved in the movement.
+Injury to the structures important for weight bearing, such as the bony spine, muscles, tendons, and ligaments, is often quite painful and limiting to mobility.

 How We Develop Low Back Pain | SF

 There are many potential causes of low back pain.
 Depending on the specific etiology of your pain, Dr. Smith will craft a targeted treatment appropriate for you.

 - Muscle Strain or Ligament Sprain